pypeit/PypeIt/doc/quicklook.rst

 -------------------

-One can specifiy the path to a folder containing one or more sub-folders of reducted calibration files.
+One can specifiy the path to a folder containing one or more *sub-folders* of reduced calibration files, each of which would hold a Masters/ folder.
 This is set with the ``--calib_dir`` option.

 A standard use case is for ``keck_deimos`` reductions